bobby-valenzuela/Dev-Environment/README.md

 `/<term>` - While in visual mode, select lines based on RegEx
 `C-v` - enter visual block mode.
 Once text is selected enter insert mode (`a/A`,`i/I`,`c/C`,`p/P`,`o/O` etc) and make changes.
 They will appear on the first line, but once you hit Esc those changes will be made to all selected lines.
 `gs{char}` - Global surround.
 Example: Select text then `gs"`
+`viw` - selects just the word.
+`vaw` - selects the word plus any surrounding whitespace.

 <br />